Top Things to Do in Brainerd Lakes

 Breezy Point Resort The Dockside restaurant has live music, and the double-decker Breezy Belle takes guests out for leisurely lake tours.
 Lodging ranges from inn rooms to spacious vacation homes. breezypointresort.com

-Cragun's Resort and Hotel Families band together for karaoke, horse-drawn trolley rides and water-skiing lessons.
-Most of the 263 cabins and rooms overlook Gull Lake. craguns.com
+Cragun's Resort and Hotel Families band together for karaoke, horse-drawn trolley rides, bonfires and water-skiing lessons.
+Most of the 266 cabins and rooms overlook Gull Lake. craguns.com

 Kavanaugh's Sylvan Lake Resort One- to three-bedroom cottages and condos overlook Sylvan Lake.
-When you're not at the beach or on the lake, try recreation options such as indoor and outdoor pools, tennis, rental bikes, and hiking trails. kavanaughs.com
+When you’re not at the beach or on the lake, try recreation options such as indoor and outdoor pools, tennis, rental bikes, and hiking. kavanaughs.com

-Lost Lake Lodge It's small-14 cabins-but service is fantastic, and the dining room dishes up creative fare like smoked salmon with ricotta dumplings. lostlake.com
+Lost Lake Lodge It’s small—13 cabins—but service is fantastic, and the dining room dishes up creative fare like smoked salmon with dumplings.
+Relax on the private beach or get out on the lake in a canoe, kayak or pontoon boat. lostlake.com

-Madden's on Gull Lake Families prefer lakeside cabins; golfers score rooms facing fairways at this resort perched on its own peninsula.
-Spend days playing tennis, boating, golfing, trap shooting, biking or jumping off the trampoline in the lake maddens.com
+Madden's on Gull Lake Families prefer lakeside cabins; golfers score rooms facing fairways.
+Spend days playing tennis, boating, trap shooting, biking or jumping off the trampoline in the lake. maddens.com